Leave of Absence

 - Once your leave of absence is approved and your central student record has been updated, you will receive confirmation of the leave of absence to your University email account.
 You may wish to print the confirmation email for your own records.

-Please Note: If your leave is linked to a change of programme of study, a combined COS Form to apply for leave of absence with change of programme must be completed and submitted.
-For more information see link to Change of Programme in the See Also box).
+- If your leave is linked to a change of programme of study, a combined COS Form to apply for leave of absence with change of programme must be completed and submitted.

 5. Additional Actions